ravi00434/NIDS-w-DL/README.md

 3. Add tests for new functionality
 4. Submit pull request

-## 📄 License

-This project is for educational and research purposes.
-Please ensure compliance with your organization's security policies before deploying in production environments.

 ## 🔮 Future Enhancements

 - [ ] Support for additional datasets (KDD Cup, NSL-KDD)